Essential Coverage Types

 Do I need RV insurance when my RV is in storage?

 Yes, but you may qualify for a storage discount.
-Comprehensive coverage is still important to protect against theft, weather damage, and other non-driving risks.
+Comprehensive coverage is still important to protect against theft, weather damage, and other non-driving risks during the off-season.

 Does my auto insurance cover my travel trailer?

-Your auto policy likely provides basic liability while towing, but won't cover damage to the trailer itself or any contents.
-A separate RV policy is recommended.
+Your auto policy likely provides basic liability while towing, but it won't cover damage to the trailer itself or any contents.
+A separate specialized RV policy is highly recommended.

 What's the difference between actual cash value and replacement cost?

 Actual cash value pays what your RV is worth today (purchase price minus depreciation).
-Replacement cost pays what it would cost to replace with a new, similar model.
+Replacement cost pays what it would cost to buy a new, similar model today.